Best Colleges & Universities Kentucky 2023

 Salary After Attending: $41,506

 The University of the Cumberlands is a prestigious university that provides students with the opportunity to study in more than 40 fields.
-Highlights include undergraduate and graduate degrees, as well as professional opportunities.
-With a student base of over 19,000 students, UC is one of the largest and most affordable private universities in Kentucky.
+As a privately-owned institution in Kentucky UC stands out as one of the largest and most cost-effective universities with a student body exceeding 19,000.
+Highlights include undergraduate and graduate degrees as well as professional opportunities.
 They prioritize their focus on the future with innovative programs and hands-on experience that prepare you for real-life situations.
 Niche.com awarded Cumberlands an overall grade rating of B and ranked it #9 in Best Colleges in Kentucky.

 9. Eastern Kentucky University